awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

 + `SubscriptionName`
 + `SourceIdentifier`

-## Listing the Amazon RDS Event Notification Categories<a name="USER_Events.ListingCategories"></a>
+## Listing the Amazon RDS event notification categories<a name="USER_Events.ListingCategories"></a>

 All events for a resource type are grouped into categories\.
 To view the list of categories available, use the following procedures\.

 ### Console<a name="USER_Events.ListingCategories.Console"></a>

 When you create or modify an event notification subscription, the event categories are displayed in the Amazon RDS console\.
-For more information, see [Modifying an Amazon RDS Event Notification Subscription](#USER_Events.Modifying)\.
+For more information, see [Modifying an Amazon RDS event notification subscription](#USER_Events.Modifying)\.

 ![\[List DB event notification categories\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/EventNotification-Categories.png)